 How can I help?

 There are many ways you can help the Center, including volunteering your time, helping with fundraising events, or hosting a prevention program.
-Donations of time and resources are always appreciated.
-If you are interested in helping out, let us know and we’ll find a way to utilize your skills!
+You can also purchase items from our Amazon Wish List and have them sent directly to our center.
+We very much appreciate your generosity!

 How is the CAC funded?